infinitepower18/WSA-Sideloader/README.md

 ## Known issues

 ### No new ARM64 builds
 No new builds have been released since version 1.1.10, however that will soon change as I now have current releases of WSA Sideloader running on ARM64.
-Expect a new ARM64 build shortly.
+It will be available once I finish all my testing.

 ## FAQ